 Pre-lab: You are expected to read the laboratory experiment and complete the pre-lab exercises (submitted via Gradescope) before coming to lab.
-It is recommended that you set up an outline or work plan for the experiment as part of your preparation; this can be accessed electronically or carried to lab in a physical version.
-If you show your TA a completed pre-lab at the beginning of your lab session, you will be eligible for a maximum of half of the points (you must still provide an electronic version for scoring) and you may complete the lab.
-Required outlines or unannounced quizzes are possible if instructors find that many students are not preparing in advance for lab.
+If you show your TA a completed pre-lab at the beginning of your lab session, you will be eligible to complete the lab, but the PreLab will not be assessed for points.
+Unannounced quizzes are possible if instructors find that many students are not preparing in advance for lab.

 To be eligible for full credit, your pre-lab assignment for the current week's lab is due by the Tuesday preceding the lab, no later than 11:59 pm EDT and should be submitted using Gradescope.
-If you do not submit your pre-lab or if your pre-lab exercises are not at least 75% complete, you will not be allowed to participate in the lab session and will receive a zero for that lab.
+If you do not submit your pre-lab or if your pre-lab exercises are incomplete, you will not be allowed to participate in the lab session and will receive a zero for that lab.
 You must include a complete procedure for the upcoming lab as part of your pre-lab.
-If you would like to handwrite your procedure, you can submit a scan of that document; you need to bring a printed version or a handwritten original of the procedure to lab.
-Failure to include the procedure in your pre-lab write-up will result in the loss of points.
+Your handwritten procedure may be scanned and submitted to Gradescope.
+Failure to include the procedure in your pre-lab write-up will result in a failure to complete score and dismissal from the lab for the week.